Cancer Research UK logo.

 Resources to help you and your children when you have cancer

-It doesn’t matter if you cry or show them you are upset.
-In fact it can help them to see that its normal to cry and be honest about feelings.
+• It doesn’t matter if you cry or show them you are upset.
+In fact, it can help them to see that it's normal to cry and be honest about feelings.

-Try and stick to normal routines
+• Try to stick to normal routines

 This will help them feel more in control.

 It can be good to write these down and stick them up.
 This can help if you are feeling weak and tired.
-Your child can look ahead to a fun time in the future when you are stronger.
+Your child can look forward to a fun time in the future when you are stronger.

 For example, the kids can see when you have hospital trips.
-This helps them understand the changes, give them a sense of control, and helps them manage their own expectations.
+This helps them understand the changes, gives them a sense of control, and helps them manage their own expectations.
 Remember to add non-cancer related things.

 This may help you find out if they have any worries or misunderstandings.
 Young children use a lot of role play to work out the world around them.

 This can be very hard for some children.
-One suggestion is to have a special soft toy that you wrap in your tshirt for them to cuddle.
-Or have two soft toys, and you keep one and they keep the other.
+One suggestion is to have a special soft toy that you wrap in your t-shirt for them to cuddle.
+Or have two soft toys, and you keep one, and they keep the other.
 It forms a connection that can soothe them.

 This is within your family and wider circle.
-For example you could have a chalk board, family discussions or a closed Facebook group.
+For example, you could have a chalkboard, family discussions or a closed Facebook group.

 This will help them know what is happening.
 Talk to your child first, and ask them which member of staff they would like to know about what’s going on at home.
-Remember some teenagers do not want anyone to know, as school can be seen as a safe place away from cancer.
-If this is the case, try and help them see that if, for example, homework is late, the school would understand if they know what is happening at home.
+Remember, some teenagers do not want anyone to know, as school can be seen as a safe place away from cancer.
+If this is the case, try to help them see that if, for example, homework is late, the school would understand if they know what is happening at home.

 This is for them to find cancer information (for example, Cancer Research UK or Macmillan).
-Remind them not everything they hear or read on unreliable websites is true.
+Remind them that not everything they hear or read on unreliable websites is true.

 Maudsley Learning, part of the South London and Maudsley NHS Foundation Trust, has a set of cancer and mental wellbeing videos for people affected by cancer.

 The videos have information and advice on what to do if a cancer diagnosis affects your mental health.
-They cover several topics, including breaking bad news, managing anxiety, common reactions to a diagnosis, and relationships.
+They cover several topics, including:

-Last reviewed: 20 Apr 2022
+Last reviewed: 14 Apr 2026

-Next review due: 22 Apr 2024
+Next review due: 14 Apr 2029

 Coping with cancer can be difficult.
 There is help and support available.
 Find out about the emotional, physical and practical effects of cancer and how to manage them.